yumozi/llm-gm/migrations/README.md

 # Database Migrations

-This folder contains SQL migration files for the Mugen AI world engine database.
+This folder contains SQL migration files for the LLM GM database.

 ## Migration Files